dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 Now this gets tricky to manage.
 Rather than styling pages you're styling components of pages… across breakpoints.

 When you start debugging a component or tweaking a component between breakpoints, you end up opening multiple files (we had one for each breakpoint) and scrolling around trying to find the place in that file which dealt with the component we were working on.
+Not only did we need CSS classes that were independent, we needed a file structure that imitated this.

-So we managed this complexity by creating stylesheets for each component, at each breakpoint.
+So we created stylesheets for each component, at each breakpoint.

 * a-z/a-z.base.less
 * a-z/a-z.small.less